-International students applying for an undergraduate program should submit the online Application for Undergraduate Admission and Scholarship or the Common Application and follow the general admission procedure outlined in the application instructions.
+International students applying for an undergraduate program should submit the online Application for Undergraduate Admission and Scholarship, the Common Application, or the Coalition Application and follow the general admission procedure outlined in the application instructions.
 The applicant whose native language is not English must submit proof of English proficiency by submitting one of the following:

-- Test of English as a Foreign Language (TOEFL) - a minimum score of 70 on the Internet-based (IB) test or 523 on the paper-based (PB) test is required for full admission.
+- Test of English as a Foreign Language (TOEFL) - a minimum score of 80 on the Internet-based (IB) test is required for full admission.
 Please use the University of Dayton's institution code 1834 when requesting your TOEFL score from Educational Testing Service (ETS).

-- English Language Proficiency Test (ELPT) - a minimum score of 956 is required for full admission.
+- Pearson Test of English Academic (PTE) - a minimum score of 60 is required for full admission.

 - Scholastic Aptitude Test (SAT).
-A minimum critical reading score of 550 on old SAT or 30 on Reading Test of new SAT.
+A minimum critical score of 30 on the SAT Reading Test.

 - American College Testing (ACT) - a minimum English score of 24.

 Undergraduate applicants unable to demonstrate the required English Proficiency options for their level of study at the time of application may be considered for conditional admission.
-Such a student will be expected to attend the University of Dayton's Intensive English Program and successfully complete the program or obtain the required TOEFL score for their level of study before full admission to an academic program will be granted.
+Such a student will be expected to attend the University of Dayton's Intensive English Program and successfully complete the program or obtain the minimum required score for their level of study on one of the exams listed above before full admission to an academic program will be granted.

 Intensive English Program